thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 11 September 2022
+### Daily Rundown on Monday, 12 September 2022

-- The average temperature today is 21.47˚C;
+- The average temperature today is 23.44˚C;
-- With highs of 21.62˚C and lows of 12.03˚C.
+- With highs of 24.22˚C and lows of 14.49˚C.
-- You can expect overcast clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->